pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       format general option.

     Options:
-      -l, --local-only                Show only local properties of the instance.
-                                      Some servers may not process this parameter.
+      -l, --local-only                Do not include superclass properties in the returned instance.
+Some servers may ignore
-      -q, --include-qualifiers        If set, requests server to include qualifiers in the returned instances.
-Not
-                                      all servers return qualifiers on instances
-      -c, --include-classorigin       Request that server include classorigin in the result.On some WBEM operations, server
-                                      may ignore this option.
+                                      this option.
+Default: Include superclass
-      -p, --propertylist <property name>
-                                      Define a propertylist for the request.
-If option not specified a Null property list is created and the server returns all
                                       properties.
+      -q, --include-qualifiers        Include qualifiers in the returned instance.
+                                      Not all servers return qualifiers on
+                                      instances.
+Default: Do not include
+                                      qualifiers.
+      -c, --include-classorigin       Include class origin information in the returned instance(s).
+Some servers may
+                                      ignore this option.
+Default: Do not include class origin information.
+      -p, --propertylist PROPERTYLIST
+                                      Filter the properties included in the
-Multiple properties may be
+                                      returned object(s).
+Multiple properties may
-                                      defined with either a comma separated list or by using the option multiple times. (ex:
+                                      be specified with either a comma-separated
+                                      list or by using the option multiple times.
-                                      -p pn1 -p pn22 or -p pn1,pn2).
-If defined as empty string the server should return no properties.
+                                      The empty string will include no properties.
+                                      Default: Do not filter properties.
-      -n, --namespace <name>          Namespace to use for this operation, instead of the default namespace of the connection -i, --interactive               If set, `INSTANCENAME` argument must be a class rather than an instance and user is presented with a list of instances of the class from which the instance to process is selected.
+      -n, --namespace NAMESPACE       Namespace to use for this command, instead of the default namespace of the connection.
+      -i, --interactive               Prompt for selecting an instance from a list.
+If used, the INSTANCENAME argument
+                                      must be a class name, and the instances of that class are presented.
       -h, --help                      Show this message and exit.